Published: December 20, 2025

 In most cases, lenders charge lower car finance rates for secured loans because the car itself acts as protection.
 Personal loans, while easier to get, carry higher rates.
 Still, they are often faster and don't involve dealership formalities.

-Use a personal loan EMI calculator before applying, it helps you estimate your monthly outflow and avoid overstretching your budget.
+Use a personal loan EMI calculator before applying.
+It helps you estimate your monthly outflow and avoid overstretching your budget.
 For instance, if you plan to repay within three years, you can adjust your tenure and EMI accordingly to stay comfortable.

 Whether you apply through a bank or a personal loan app, lenders check key details before approving your loan: